BretStateham/headlesspi/README.md

 > **Note**: For more information, or for instructions on building the sdk manually, refer to the "[Prepare your development environment](https://github.com/Azure/azure-iot-sdk-python/blob/master/doc/python-devbox-setup.md)" documentation for the [Microsoft Azure IoT SDKs for Python](https://github.com/Azure/azure-iot-sdk-python) repo.

+The Raspbian image includes both Python 2.7 and Python 3.4 installations.
+You install the Azure IoT SDKs differently for each of them.

+### Python 2.7

 1. Upgrade pip to Version 9:

     ```bash
     sudo pip install -U pip
     ```
 1. Ensure that libboost is installed:

     ```bash
     sudo apt-get install libboost1.55-all
     ```

 1. Next install the Azure IoT Device SDK for Python using pip:

     ```bash
     sudo pip install azure-iothub-device-client
+    ```

+### Python 3.4

+1. Upgrade pip to Version 9:

+    ```bash
+    sudo python3 -m pip install -U pip
+    ```
+1. Ensure that libboost is installed:

+    ```bash
+    sudo apt-get install libboost1.55-all
+    ```

+1. Next install the Azure IoT Device SDK for Python using pip:

+    ```bash
+    sudo python3 -m pip install azure-iothub-device-client
     ```

 ---